Victoria Sponge Cake Recipe: Rich in British Royal History

 It’s often remarked that Queen Elizabeth favors a Victoria Sponge Cake for tea.

 In fact, Buckingham Palace has shared the official royal recipe on its website.
-A traditional recipe we used as the basis for our version of Victoria Sponge Cake.
+This traditional recipe is the basis for our version of Victoria Sponge Cake.

 The Palace notes the sponge cake is served “to mark Royal Garden Parties,” and afternoon teas.